-The 11th Annual Conference of the Association of Academic Historians in Australian and New Zealand Business Schools (AAHANZBS) will be held on 7-8 November 2019.
-The event will be hosted by the Business and Labour History Group of the New Zealand Work Research Institute (AUT University).
+The 11th Annual Conference of the Association of Academic Historians in Australian and New Zealand Business Schools (AAHANZBS) was held on 7-8 November 2019.
+The event was hosted by the Business and Labour History Group of the New Zealand Work Research Institute (AUT University).

 Keynote Speaker: Professor John Singleton

 Pike River and the Limits to Institutional Change: Could it Happen Again?